Enterprise-CMCS/managed-care-review/README.md

 Local dev is built around the Serverless plugin [`serverless-offline`](https://github.com/dherault/serverless-offline). `serverless-offline` runs an API gateway locally configured by `./services/app-api/serverless.yml` and hot reloads your lambdas on every save.
 The plugins [`serverless-dynamodb-local`](https://github.com/99x/serverless-dynamodb-local) and [`serverless-s3-local`](https://github.com/ar90n/serverless-s3-local) stand up the local db and local s3 in a similar fashion.

-When run locally (with LOCAL_LOGIN=true), auth bypasses Cognito.
-The frontend mimics login in local storage with a mock user and sends an id in the `cognito-identity-id` header on every request. `serverless-offline` expects that and sets it as the cognitoId in the requestContext for your lambdas, just like Cognito would in AWS.
+When run locally (with LOCAL_LOGIN=true), auth bypasses Cognito and uses [`serverless-offline`](https://github.com/dherault/serverless-offline).
+The frontend mimics login in local storage with mock users and sends an id in the `cognito-identity-id` header on every request.
+This is set as the cognito Id in the `event.requestContext.identity` for lambdas, just like Cognito would in AWS.

 ## Usage